For fall games, a budget Dell and a budget-busting Alienware

 Dell's line of budget gaming Inspiron systems and its high-end gaming-focused Alienware brand dropped a smattering of updates and design tweaks, plus a new pair of Alienware monitors.

-If the new one is is still too pricey, the good news is that the old model will remain for sale at a lower price for at least about six months.
+If the new one is still too pricey, the good news is that the old model will remain for sale at a lower price for at least six months.

 Discuss: Dell Inspiron 15 7000 G7 gaming laptop